math-eval/MathEval/README.md

 ```
 - You will see the generated shell scripts for model inference.

 ## How to Run your model with the processed dataset
+Run the generated shell scripts to get the inference results.

+## How to extract the answer with GPT4
+We have provide our prompt in ./prompts/extraction_prompts folder.
+We recommend to realize the send_chat_request function in run_gpt4_extraction.py by yourself, since we do not know the detailed GPT4 invoking function of yours.